Atrial Fibrillation

 Treatments

-Treatment depends on diagnosis and underlying disease, desire for rhythm vs rate control, and risk of stroke.
+Treatment depends on clinical condition, underlying disease, desire for rhythm vs rate control, and risk of stroke.
+Ensure emergency assessment and resuscitation occurs promptly.

 • rate control